1st case of coronavirus from China confirmed in U.S.

 China's National Health Commission confirmed 298 cases as of Tuesday evening.
 The majority have been reported in or near the city of Wuhan, and linked to a food market with live animals.
 Since the strain was first detected in December, the number of cases and their geographic spread has increased rapidly.

 Severe cases have generally been limited to older adults with underlying health conditions.
-But increasingly, said Osterholm, younger, otherwise healthy adults are falling ill.
+But increasingly, Osterholm said, younger, otherwise healthy adults are falling ill.

 What is a coronavirus?